To accurately measure SEO results, you should have the non-brand organic traffic segmented. In this article, let's see why.

 You can calibrate the brand/non-brand segmentation.

 Identify individual non-brand keywords and label them manually as branded in the Organic Traffic Configuration menu.

 Let's say that you want to prove to a client how many additional sessions and conversions they had since you started the contract.
 To accurately track and measure SEO performance, you need to isolate the non-brand traffic as that is the only traffic influenced by your SEO efforts.

 1) Select a timeframe that includes the contract's start date to show the impact of your SEO efforts.

 2) Switch between "All," "Brand," and "Non-Brand" tabs.

-So, for example, if the entire organic traffic is growing, but your brand traffic is stable, and your non-brand traffic is growing, you're getting results from your SEO efforts.
+So, for example, if the entire organic traffic is growing, and your brand traffic is stable with your non-brand traffic is growing, you're getting results from your SEO efforts.
 On the contrary, if brand traffic had increased more than non-brand traffic, other marketing efforts could explain the growth in sessions.